Easy Cinema 4D Tutorials for Great Animations

 This tutorial video shows how you can achieve the creative work of the musician Panda Bear using Cinema 4D.
 The music video for the song “Boys Latin” features amazing animation skills which you can also apply to your project.
 The entire animation was done using Cinema 4D by Ghost Robot.
 They used 2D cell shaders to create excellent 2D animated sequences.
 Check out the behind the scenes video released by Encyclopedia Pictura and the Cineversity Tutorial by EJ Hassenfratz on how to use 2D Workflow in Cinema 4D.

-Animation is a massive part of what Lunamik does, so check out our News Page for more!
+Animation is a massive part of what Vidico does, so check out our News Page for more!

 Converting 2D to 3D is something we can also help with!
 Be sure to check out this post.